Beat the competition for investment banking graduate jobs

 3. Home in on your target employers

 Find out what they offer, and work out what that means for you.
 This is a hugely complex sector and the range of graduate schemes on offer reflects that.
-For example, there are six broad career areas at Barclays UK and banking, markets and research within the investment banking arm at Barclays International.
+For example, Barclays offers graduate roles in seven broad career areas and banking, quantitative analytics, markets and research within the investment banking arm.

 Are you interested in quantitative analytics?
 Global financial risk management?
 Structuring?
 Why?
 How do you know?
 If you don’t understand the work that goes on in the sector, it’s going to be very difficult for you to know what area of business is the best match for your skills.

 Recruiters are likely to restrict the number of opportunities you can apply to within their organisation.
-Applicants to HSBC Global Banking and Markets can apply for only one vacancy, while Nomura allows candidates to apply for a maximum of two schemes.
+Applicants to Nomura and HSBC can apply for only one vacancy, for example.

 4. Brush up on your interview skills

 Not all investment banks run the assessment centres, which are a typical feature of graduate recruitment.
 Interviews are held instead.
 Goldman Sachs, for example, does not hold a typical assessment centre.
-The bank invites applicants to take part in a series of up to 5 interviews and then interviewers swap notes to build up a clear, all-round picture of individual candidates.
+The bank invites applicants to take part in a series of two to five interviews during a 'superday' and then interviewers swap notes to build up a clear, all-round picture of individual candidates.

 Interviews give banking recruiters a chance to see if candidates can think on their feet and communicate confidently.
 As the ability to hold your own in a face to face meeting is an important aspect of recruitment in this sector, seize opportunities to brush up on your interview skills and participate in practice interviews.